Mar14 Fun Holiday – Pi Day

 March 14 is Pi Day.
 It is a day to celebrate the mathematical constant pi (π) and to eat lots of pie.

-Celebrated in countries that follow the month/day (m/dd) date format, because the digits in the date, March 14 or 3/14, are the first three digits of π (3.14), Pi Day was founded by Physicist Larry Shaw in 1988.
+It is celebrated in countries that follow the month/day (m/dd) date format, because the digits in the date, March 14 or 3/14, are the first three digits of π (3.14).
+Pi Day was founded by Physicist Larry Shaw in 1988.

 Pi Approximation Day

 Because everyone should be able to enjoy a fun mathematical holiday, people in countries that follow the day/month (dd/m) date format honor pi on Pi Approximation Day.
 The date of Pi Approximation Day - July 22 - when written in the day/month format or 22/7 corresponds to the fraction (22/7) that pi is usually depicted as.

 There are many other days during the year when one can honor pi.
 Some of these are: